 Many goals = many goals in stoppage time

-A third factor which influences the occurrence of stoppage time goals in FUT is it’s overall goal ratio.
+A third factor which influences the occurrence of late goals in FUT is the high overall goal ratio.

-In this article, I counted the average number of goals across 400 FUT 15 matches, which is a fairly large sample.
-I found that the average was 5.5 goals per match.
+In an earlier article, we counted the average number of goals across 400 FUT 15 matches, which is a fairly large sample.
+We found that the average was 5.5 goals per match.
 An average of 5.5 goals per match is extremely high when compared to real football.
-Among the the five big leagues, the Bundesliga has the highest goal ratio with 2.82 goals per match.
+Among the five big leagues, the Bundesliga has the highest goal ratio with 2.82 goals per match.

 At 5.5 goals per match and 1/9 of the goals scored during stoppage time, we should expect to see .61 goals scored in stoppage time per match, assuming that the scoring probability remains constant throughout the match.